Sian Ka’an is a natural reserve located in the state of Quintana Roo in Mexico.

 Muyil presents a unique view of the Sian Ka’an biosphere.
 Unlike the sea-facing areas, Muyil is characterized by its three lagoons and expansive mangroves.

-A journey through Muyil lets you delve into the ruins that share its name, wander through the nearby lagoons and mangrove forests, and the experience peaks with the unforgettable float through the age-old Mayan canals.
+A journey through Muyil lets you delve into the ruins that share its name and wander through the nearby lagoons and mangrove forests.
+The experience culminates with an unforgettable float down the age-old Mayan canals.

 In terms of wildlife, in Muyil, you’ll primarily encounter migratory birds and occasionally monkeys.
-This area doesn’t boast as diverse a fauna as Punta Allen, mainly due to its lack of direct access to the sea.
+This area doesn’t boast the diversity of fauna seen in Punta Allen, mainly due to its lack of direct access to the sea.

 ❓Fun Fact